-The Lower Mainland has a number of winter farmers markets including markets in Vancouver, Port Moody, New Westminster and Richmond’s Steveston Village.
+The Lower Mainland has a number of winter farmers markets including ones in Burnaby, Vancouver and Port Moody.
+There is also the Vancouver Christmas Market.

 Winter Markets in Metro Vancouver

-The following are some of the Lower Mainland’s main winter farmers markets:
+Below are some of the Lower Mainland’s main winter farmers markets

 - Port Moody Winter Farmers Market – on Sundays from 10 am until 2 pm between early November and late April at Port Moody’s Rec Centre at 300 Ioco Road.